 Why speak with a St. Louis Amputation Injury Lawyer?

 If you have suffered a loss of a limb in a car accident, you can recover and lead a good life, but the road to recovery can be long, convoluted, and expensive.
 You are likely to require long and extensive medical care, and it may take months or even longer for you to get used to the prosthesis.

 Even if your severed limb can be reattached, you may need multiple surgeries and prolonged rehabilitation.
 All this can prove extremely expensive.

-If your car accident was a result of another person’s negligence, you may be able to recover all your expenses from at-fault driver.
+If your car accident was a result of another person’s negligence, you may be able to recover all your expenses from the at-fault driver.
 Get in touch with an experienced St. Louis car accident lawyer at The Hoffmann Law Firm, L.L.C.
 We have the knowledge and experience necessary to protect your legal rights.
 Call (314) 361-4242 for a FREE case evaluation.

 Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
 The consultation is free; you don’t pay unless we get you money!Free Consultation (314) 361-4242